 \section{Introduction}

-Deep learning has shown great success on a broad range of visual applications such as object recognition~\cite{ciregan2012multi,simonyan2014very,he2015deep}, detection~\cite{szegedy2013deep,erhan2014scalable,zhang2015improving}, localization~\cite{sermanet2013overfeat,lin2015deep}, and video classification~\cite{karpathy2014large,ye2015evaluating,yue2015beyond}.
+Deep learning has shown great success on a broad range of applications such as image classification~\citep{krizhevsky2012imagenet,ciregan2012multi,simonyan2014very,szegedy2015going,he2016deep} and speech recognition~\citep{hinton2012deep,dahl2012context}.
 Problems in such applications belong to a large class of regular classification in which the main evaluation metric is accuracy, implying each type of misclassification error is penalized equally.

 Nevertheless, using accuracy as the evaluation metric for learning does not always produce the most useful classification system in the real world.
-In fact, many real-world applications~\cite{tan1993cost,chan1998toward,fan2000multiple,zhang2010cost,TJ2011}, including vision related, demand varying costs for different types of misclassification errors.
-For example, different costs are useful for building a realistic face recognition system~\cite{zhang2010cost,lu2010cost,zhang2014cost,zhang2016cost}, in which a government staff being misrecognized as an impostor causes only a slight inconvenience; however, an imposer misrecognized as a staff can result in serious damage.
+In fact, many real-world applications~\citep{tan1993cost,chan1998toward,fan2000multiple,zhang2010cost,TJ2011} demand varying costs for different types of misclassification errors.
+For example, different costs are useful for building a realistic face recognition system~\citep{zhang2010cost,lu2010cost,zhang2014cost,zhang2016cost}, in which a government staff being misrecognized as an impostor causes only a slight inconvenience; however, an imposer misrecognized as a staff can result in serious damage.
 Even in a simple digit recognition task, varying costs can be helpful in representing the nature of the task, as it is common and understandable to classify an ill-written~$7$ as~$1$ but classifying a~$7$ as a~$4$ would be laughable.
 Such real-world applications call for cost-sensitive classification algorithms, which aim to identify the best classifier under the application-demanded costs.